linbug/linbug.github.io/_posts/2016-01-09-slaying-the-sql-dragon.md

 ---------------------------------------------------------------------------------------------------------------

-Thus ends my short introduction to relational databases.
-I'm currently working on a project to build an API for some [NASA rainfall data](http://neo.sci.gsfc.nasa.gov/view.php?datasetId=TRMM_3B43D&date=2015-09-01).
+Thus ends my very short introduction to relational databases.
+I'm currently learning to speak SQL by working on a project to build an API for some [NASA rainfall data](http://neo.sci.gsfc.nasa.gov/view.php?datasetId=TRMM_3B43D&date=2015-09-01).
 This involves working with GIS data, which is another level of complexity.
 I'll write up this project in another post.